julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 #### Craigslist

+Craigslist is a prime example of a successful platform that prioritizes user experience over UI consistency.

+Craigslist's interface has remained largely unchanged since its inception in 1995, with a simple, text-based design that focuses on functionality over aesthetics.
+The platform's primary goal is to connect users with local services, goods, and job listings in a straightforward and efficient manner.
+While the design may appear outdated compared to modern websites, Craigslist's focus on usability and functionality has contributed to its enduring popularity.
+The platform's minimalist approach and emphasis on user experience have made it a go-to destination for classified ads and community engagement.
+Craigslist's success demonstrates that prioritizing user experience can lead to long-term success, even if it means sacrificing UI consistency.

 #### Steam (Valve Corporation)

+Steam, the digital distribution platform developed by Valve Corporation, is another example of a successful platform that prioritizes user experience over UI consistency.
+Steam's interface has evolved over the years to accommodate new features and services, but the platform's focus on usability and functionality remains consistent.
+Steam's user-friendly design allows gamers to browse, purchase, and play games seamlessly, with features like cloud saves, automatic updates, and community forums enhancing the overall gaming experience.
+While Steam's interface may not adhere strictly to UI consistency principles, its emphasis on user experience has made it a leading platform in the gaming industry.
+Steam's success highlights the importance of prioritizing user experience to create a positive and engaging platform for users.

+They own about 50% of the digital distribution market for video games.

 ## ~Be conservative in what you send, be liberal in what you accept (Postel's Law)~